Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Introduction

-Hydrogen bonding plays a central role in mediating luminescence in non-aromatic systems, influencing both the extent of electron delocalization and which vibrational modes lead to non-radiative decay on the excited state\cite{SHUKLA_2004,Pinotsi2016,Stephens2021,miron2023}.
+Hydrogen bonding plays a central role in mediating luminescence in these non-aromatic systems, influencing both the extent of electron delocalization and the vibrational modes that promote non-radiative decay from the excited state (ES)\cite{SHUKLA_2004,Pinotsi2016,Stephens2021,miron2023}.
 Environmental factors such as pH, solvent polarity, and ionic strength can profoundly affect these interactions, often altering morphology and photophysical properties\cite{Fung_2006,Clementi_2019}.
-However, how these factors reshape the excited state (ES) potential energy landscape remains unclear\cite{Wang_2025}.
+However, how these factors reshape the ES potential energy landscape remains unclear\cite{Wang_2025}.
 While peptide self-assembly under neutral pH has been extensively studied,\cite{Wang_2018,Sarkhel_2020,McCahill_2024} less attention has been given to extreme pH conditions, which can drastically alter conformation, charge distribution, and intermolecular interactions\cite{Li_2022,Wang_2025}.
 In this regard, pH is known to play an important role in tuning fluorescence in aromatic or more generally conjugated molecular systems\cite{white1959effect,STEINER1963341,berezin2009ph,Han_2010}.
 Thus, the potential of designing novel probes based on intrinsic fluorescence as indicators of pH in optical sensing and imaging, could open up new applications in biological and material sciences\cite{Han_2010,Steinegger_2020}.

 In this context, \textup{\textsmaller{L}}-Lysine (Lys), a non-aromatic amino acid with a protonatable side chain, provides a compelling model to probe pH-dependent luminescence.
 Depending on pH, Lys adopts distinct protonation states (see Fig. \ref{fig:Fig1}),\cite{Nolting_2007} which in turn strongly influence its self-assembly and crystal packing, thereby modulating its photophysical properties.\cite{stagi2022,arnon2021off}.
 Similar effects have been observed in poly-lysine systems, where pH influences aggregate morphology and optical response.\cite{Stagi_2021,stagi_2022_polyLys,Kastinen_2023_polyLys}.
 Recent work by Stagi \textit{et al.}\cite{stagi2022} combined experiments and theory to investigate the photophysical properties of self-assembled Lys in aqueous solution.
 Absorption spectra showed a distinct band at 278 nm, attributed to electronic transitions in hydrogen bonded Lys clusters.
 Classical molecular dynamics (MD) simulations further confirmed that Lys forms clusters of varied size through hydrogen bonds (HBs) and hydrophobic interactions, with the former playing a dominant role.
 Fluorescence measurements in solution exhibit strong pH dependence: emission is enhanced under neutral and basic conditions but quenched at low pH, where high protonation is proposed to inhibit functional group interactions, reducing emission efficiency.\cite{stagi2022} However, the precise ES relaxation pathways that affect fluorescence emission in titratable amino acids, such as lysine, remains poorly understood.